crossing96/crossing96.github.io/content/articles/initial-release.md

 title: Pub-Xel App Initial Release
 date: 2025-03-07
 ---
 Hi, I'm Jongyeob Kim.
-I'm thrilled to share with you the first component of **Pub-Xel project**: Pub-Xel App.
+We are thrilled to share with you the first component of **Pub-Xel project**: Pub-Xel App.

 As a clinician and researcher, I’ve always strived to streamline access to new research, reduce the time needed to find relevant information, and improve efficiency in managing it.
 Over time, I realized that the challenge often lies not in a lack of information, but in its overwhelming abundance.